Notes on the Geography of Peru: Ollantaytambo

 There's very little flat land around here; what there is, is put to good use.

 Either to conserve arable land or to organize Nature, the Inca confined miles of the Urubamba between stone walls, now mostly lost.
-Instead, the river is now bordered by a highway and this narrow-gauge railway ferrying visitors north to Machu Picchu.
+Instead, the river is now bordered by a highway and this narrow-gauge railway ferrying visitors north toward Machu Picchu.
 The track deadends just short of there, but you don't want a lecture on the fragmentary character of the Peruvian rail network.
 Pity, really.

 And here is a tributary of the Urubamba.
 It's the Patacancha, leading east to the Amazon rain forest, which is only 40 miles thataway but a lot longer by road.
 (Try four hours to Challabamba at the forest's edge.)
 We'll head up the Patacancha Valley in a bit but must first dutifully explore the place we came to see.